 - Move the Moving Average indicator to the chart with the timeframe of 1 day.

 - Adjust the color scheme and display all the charts in the form of Japanese candlesticks.

 - Save the area with charts as a picture.

 - Turn on the Ask price display on the chart.

 - Make 10 transactions on your demo account.

 - Download a detailed transaction history report.

 I hope you do not skip your homework and complete all the 10 points.
 If you read the article from the beginning to the end, you can complete all the items in 3 minutes.
-Write in the comments how much time you spent for your homework.
+Write in the comments on how much time you spent on your homework.

 See you at the next lesson!

 Yours sincerely, Pipbear